Which city is cheaper, Berlin or Kuala Lumpur?

 It's hard to know how much time to spend in Kuala Lumpur.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-In Berlin, many people enjoy the nightlife and live music that this historic big city offers.
+In Berlin, many people enjoy the nightlife and live music that this artsy big city offers.
 Take your pick from the many activities offered here.
 Plenty of people spend five days in the area when traveling.
 So, five days is just the right amount of time to spend here.

-Travelers enjoy the shopping and museums when visiting the diverse big city of Kuala Lumpur.
+Travelers enjoy the shopping and museums when visiting the modern big city of Kuala Lumpur.
 This city offers a variety of activities to choose from.
 Most people find that one week is more than enough time to see everything.

 Berlin is a popular place to visit.
 Many people spend one week here.
 If you enjoy all that's offered here, then one week is just the right amount of time to spend here.
 The entire region has so many activities, and you'll want time to do everything.